 The elderly couple seen hugging on the bed while water floods their room were the owners of Macy's department store in New York, Ida and Isidor Straus, both of whom died on the Titanic.
 Ida was offered a seat on a lifeboat but refused so that she could stay with her husband, saying, "As we have lived together, so we shall die together."
 There was a scene filmed that depicted this moment but was cut from the final version.
-In this film it is Rose who states "where you go, I go" but it was actually Ida who says this when refusing a lifeboat without her husband.
+It was Mrs Straus' who originally said "Where you go, I go" that inspired Rose's same line in the film.

 When Jack is preparing to draw Rose, he says to her, "Over on the bed...the couch."
 The line was scripted "Lie on that couch", but Leonardo DiCaprio made an honest mistake and James Cameron liked it so much he kept it in.

 James Cameron went on the dives to the real Titanic himself, and found it an overwhelming emotional experience to actually see it.
 He ended up spending more time with the ship than its living passengers did.

 The scene in which Rose meets Jack to thank him for saving her life was improvised by the two actors at James Cameron's request, and the spitting scene was almost all ad-lib.
 Cameron also credits Kate Winslet with writing the heart-wrenching "This is where we first met" line during the final sinking, as well as suggesting Rose spit in Cal's face rather than (as scripted) jab him with a hairpin.
 According to Zane they had to do so many retakes, he sort of went numb being spit in the face and Winslet started using lube because her saliva ran out.

 The hands seen sketching Rose are not Leonardo DiCaprio's, but director James Cameron's.
 In post-production, Cameron, who is left-handed, mirror-imaged the sketching shots so the artist would appear to be right-handed, like DiCaprio.